Return to Bay Street Program (RTBS) 2023

 Eligible candidates are women in the process of returning to the workforce who:

-• Must have a minimum of 5 years of finance experience or in a supporting role in the financial industry (legal, marketing, IT, risk, accounting, wealth management, etc);
+• Must have a minimum of 5 years of experience in the Canadian finance sector;

-• Have taken a career hiatus for the last 1.5 years or longer and not currently employed in Corporate Canada in a finance role;
+• Have taken a career hiatus for the last 12 months or longer and not currently employed;

 • Demonstrate an interest and commitment to re-launch a career in the finance industry.